-The mnemonic tells us exactly what terms to multiply, and in what order:
+The mnemonic FOIL tells us precisely what terms to multiply and in what order:

 By following First, Outer, Inner, Last, we do not overlook any term in either binomial.
 All the terms in the first binomial are combined with the terms in the second binomial properly.
 Everything gets counted.

-Let's go through each step of to solve this multiplication problem:
+Let's go through each step of FOIL to solve this multiplication problem:

 First, multiply first terms of each binomial: